rafaeloj/LetsFed/TCC_Relatorio.md

 3. **Aggregation Mechanisms Can Implement Active Fairness**: Interest-weighted aggregation demonstrates that aggregation is not merely a technical operation but a **policy lever** for achieving equitable outcomes.

-4. **Communication Savings Have Non-Linear Costs**: Moderate participation reduction (25-30%) is essentially "free" in terms of performance; aggressive reduction (>50%) causes disproportionate harm.

-5. **Individual Client Trajectories Reveal Hidden Pathologies**: Aggregate metrics would rate PoC as "acceptable" (82.13% mean accuracy), but per-client analysis reveals its fundamental unfairness—some clients are actively harmed by participation.
+4. **Individual Client Trajectories Reveal Hidden Pathologies**: Aggregate metrics would rate PoC as "acceptable" (82.13% mean accuracy), but per-client analysis reveals its fundamental unfairness—some clients are actively harmed by participation.

 ### 5.5 Multi-Dimensional Comparative Analysis